aimclub/FEDOT/docs/source/fedot/quickstart.rst

    prediction = model.predict(features=dataset_to_validate)

-How to compose the chain in automated way
+How to compose the pipeline in automated way
 -----------------------------------------

 .. code:: python